Family Law: Protecting What Matters Most

 Divorce

-Divorce or “dissolution of marriage,” is the legal termination of the marital relationship.
+Divorce, or “dissolution of marriage,” is the legal termination of the marital relationship.
 This is considered one of the most common types of family law cases.
 The divorce process involves several marriage issues, ranging from division of property to child custody.
-Each partner hires an attorney, who will help devise a settlement plan to avoid a trial.
+Each partner hires an attorney who will help devise a settlement plan to avoid a trial.Â

 Divorce laws may vary from state to state.
 California is a “no-fault” divorce state, which means neither spouse needs to prove that the other spouse is the reason for the divorce.
-Instead, the parties involved may simply cite “irreconcilable differences” or an “irreparable breakdown of the marriage” when filing for divorce.
+Instead, the parties involved may cite “irreconcilable differences” or an “irreparable breakdown of the marriage” when filing for divorce.

-If you had a same-sex marriage in California and now live in a state that won’t end your marriage, you can get a divorce in California.
+- Same-Sex Divorce: If you had a same-sex marriage in California and now live in a state that won’t end your marriage, you can get a divorce in California.
 But you must file for divorce in the same county where you got married.

-If you or your spouse are in the military, your divorce will be more complex than for civilians.
+- Military Divorce: If you or your spouse are in the military, your divorce will be more complex than for civilians.
 Besides serving divorce papers to an active-duty spouse deployed overseas, you may face issues dividing military pay and benefits and deciding child custody.

-High-asset divorces are more complex than regular divorces.
+- High-Asset Divorce: High-asset divorces are more complex than regular divorces.
 They involve high net worth, valuable assets like property, business interests, stocks, and retirement savings, as well as complicated tax matters.

 Child Custody

 Child custody refers to the rights and responsibilities of parents for taking care of their children.
 Working out a parenting agreement that covers child custody and child visitation can be difficult, especially when there’s a conflict between you and the other parent.
+In some cases, they might need the help of the court to come up with a parenting plan that considers the best interests of their children.

-Legal custody means being able to make big decisions about how to raise your child.
+- Legal Custody: Legal custody means being able to make big decisions about how to raise your child.
 This includes choices about education, religion, and health care.
 If one parent can’t make good decisions for their child, the other parent might get sole legal custody.

-Physical custody is about where a child will live.
+- Physical Custody: Physical custody is about where a child will live.
 The parent the child lives with most of the time is the custodial parent, and the other is the noncustodial parent.
 If one parent can’t provide a safe home, the other parent might get sole physical custody.

 Child Visitation

+A schedule can be made so the child can still see their other parent.
+But if the other parent has been violent, they might not get visitation.
 Sometimes, the court might decide that the visits need to be supervised, which means someone else has to be there when the child is with that parent.

 Child Support

+Child support is the amount of money that a court orders a non-custodial parent or both parents to pay every month to help the custodial parent cover the living expenses of the child.
 An order of child support may follow a divorce or a determination of paternity.
-Child support is the amount of money that a court orders a non-custodial parent or both parents to pay every month to help the custodial parent cover the living expenses of the child.

-The amount of child support can be changed if a parent loses their job, has a medical crisis, sees a change in their finances, goes to jail, or if custody changes.
+The amount of child support a parent pays is figured out based on how many kids need support, how much money the parent who doesn’t have custody makes, how much the custodial parent makes, and other things.
+This amount can be changed if a parent loses their job, has a medical crisis, sees a change in their finances, goes to jail, or if custody changes.
 Either parent can ask for a change in the amount of child support they pay or receive.

 Spousal Support

 Spousal support, also called alimony, is money paid by the higher-earning spouse to the lower-earning one after a divorce.
 Rehabilitative support helps the lower-earning spouse adjust financially after the marriage ends.
-Temporary spousal support covers expenses during divorce proceedings.
+Temporary spousal support covers expenses during divorce proceedings.Â

 In rare cases, permanent spousal support is granted for marriages of 10 years or more.
 Alimony can be changed if there’s a significant change in circumstances, and sometimes, a former spouse’s support obligation can end.